isomerpages/moe-deyisec/_useful-links/Direct School Admission (DSA).md

 <p>Leadership appointments held in CCAs or Student Leadership Groups</p>
 </li>
 </ul>
+<p>Applicants who do not have prior experience may also apply.
+The school
+will assess applicants based on the selection criteria, which may include assessing the potential of the applicants.</p>
 <p><strong>4.
 Audition/Trial</strong>
 <br>Student must pass an audition/trial, in the relevant areas of Specific
 Talent, conducted by the school.
 The following is a brief description of